prohippo/ActiveWatch/README.md

 This was when Java was still a somewhat new programming language.

-Java AW eventually evolved to support many kinds of statistical natural processing, but this GitHub repository includes only a small subset of modules for automatic clustering of text items in particular.
-This software should give you a good overall idea of what you can do with AW finite indexing and statistically scaled similarity between pairs of text items.
+Java AW eventually evolved to support many kinds of statistical natural language processing, but this GitHub repository includes only a small subset of modules for automatic clustering of text items in particular.
+This software should give you a good overall idea of what you can do with AW finite indexing and with statistically scaled similarity between pairs of text items.

-The latest AW release includes fourteen prebuilt AW modules that combine to demonstrate automatic clustering.
+The latest AW release includes fifteen prebuilt AW modules that combine to demonstrate automatic clustering.
 These are found in separate runnable jar files in the subdirectory jars.
-Documentation is skimpy, but there is now a PDF file (HowToIndexText.pdf) that should provide essential information.
-If the creek don't rise, a user manual should be forthcoming.
+Documentation is incomplete, but there is now a PDF file (HowToIndexText.pdf) provides background information about basic ststitical technology.
+A user guide (AWug.pdf) explains how to run AW.

 To build out our basic AW clustering capability, run the 'build' shell script included with the AW GitHub download.
 The script is for macOS Darwin Unix